CameronBodine/PINGMapper/docs/BinaryStructure.md

 | Unknown           | +56    | 4      | 32    | `00 00 00 00` | 0             | Unknown     |
 | DAT End           | +60    | 1      | 32    | *Varies*      | *Varies*      | End of DAT File |

-#### 2.1.2) Humminbird ONIX Series
+#### 2.1.2) Humminbird&reg; ONIX Series
-The ONIX series has a different structure from other Humminbird models.
+The ONIX series has a different structure from other Humminbird&reg; models.
 The first 48 bytes are in binary containing information about water type, number of pings in the recording, total time of recording, and ping size in bytes.
 Following the binary header are ascii strings (human readable) containing additional information, with each piece of information encapsulated with `<attribute=value>`.
 See tables below for more information.

 **Binary Header**